This post was last updated on July 1, 2014 to include new images and a recipe video.

 I usually am not a sorbet kind of person.
 I tend to prefer ice cream.
 But this sorbet was so flavorful, so light and refreshing that it may persuade me otherwise.

-6-7 cups fresh seedless watermelon chunks (about half of the melon)
+- 6-7 cups fresh seedless watermelon chunks (about half a watermelon)

-In a medium saucepan, bring the sugar and water to a boil.
-Reduce the heat and simmer until the sugar is completely dissolved (do not stir).
-Place in a bowl to completely cool.
+- In a medium sauce pan, bring the sugar and water to a boil over medium-high heat.
+Reduce the heat to medium and simmer until the sugar is completely dissolved.
+Turn off the heat and allow to cool.

-Pour the watermelon mixture into the freezer bowl of your ice cream maker (I recommend the Cuisinart Automatic Frozen Yogurt Ice Cream & Sorbet Maker, as it’s what I use and it hasn’t failed me yet).
+- Pour the watermelon mixture into the freezer bowl of your ice cream maker.
 Mix until the sorbet has thickened, approximately 25-35 minutes.
 The sorbet will have soft serve texture.
-You can enjoy right away or put the sorbet into an airtight container and place in the freezer until firm for about 2 hours.
+You can enjoy right away or put the sorbet into an airtight container and place in the freezer until firm, about 2 hours.